RAMP-project/RAMP-mobility/README.md

 Further details about the conceptual and mathematical model formulation can be found in the RAMP Journal publication (https://doi.org/10.1016/j.energy.2019.04.097).

 Please consider that a Journal publication dedicated only to RAMP-Mobility is under development.
 Also, a newer, fully commented and more user friendly version is under development and should be released soon.
+In the while, you can also join our **[Gitter chat](https://gitter.im/RAMP-project/community)** to discuss doubts and make questions about the code!

 ## European EV load profiles database